-The whole idea started to make him increasingly uncomfortable.
+The whole idea started to make him ill.

-“Ah, there’s the princess now,” he smiled, taking the phone from his pocket.
+“Ah, there’s the princess now,” Cameron smiled, retrieving his phone from his pocket.
 “Just one sec, I need to text her back.
 Don’t worry, I won’t tell her you’re here.
 She doesn’t need to know, right?”